HackWatch

 Coverage focus: Server and network hardening, vulnerability response, patch prioritization and infrastructure security review

-Marcin leads this vulnerability alerts coverage lane at HackWatch.
-This article is maintained as part of the ongoing editorial watch around "Critical CRLF Injection Vulnerability in cPanel Actively Exploited".
+Marcin leads this ransomware alerts coverage lane at HackWatch.
+This article is maintained as part of the ongoing editorial watch around "Critical cPanel Vulnerability CVE-2026-41940 Exploited in Widespread 'Sorry' Ransomware Attacks".

 Technical review: Security+ evidence | RHCSA evidence | JNCIS-SEC evidence